sscpstechworkshop/boookmarktest/MacOSX/README.md

 Mac Login Scripts (helper scripts for using in school network)

-There are currently 2 bash scripts and their associated PLIST file.
-The script is run when a user logs in.
+There are currently 4 bash scripts and their associated PLIST file.
+The script is run when a user logs in, with the exception of cleanup_users.sh, which runs on boot up.

 The scripts are: